dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Move objects iObjects to first LinkGroup container for iSelection object.

+		# > [!NOTE]
-		Note: This function removes the offset that should have been added earlier.
+		# > This function removes the offset that should have been added earlier.
 Why not just copy without offset?
-		If you have 2 objects in separate containers and the second object is only moved via the container Placement, then from FreeCAD point the objects are in the same place.
-So you won't be able to compute space between objects in these containers.
+		# > If you have 2 objects in separate containers and the second object is only moved via the container Placement,
+		# > then from FreeCAD point the objects are in the same place.
+So you won't be able to compute space between
+		# > objects in these containers.
 FreeCAD uses local positions.
-It's good because you can calculate many things without using advanced formulas.
+It's good because you can calculate many things
+		# > without using advanced formulas.
 Adding an offset and removing it later is a trick for easier calculations.
+		# >

-		You can convert all vertices to global, but in this case you won't be able to determine the plane correctly in an easy way, for example the vertices on an edge would no longer be along the same coordinate axis, and thus you'd have to use advanced formulas.
-It can be done with a trick, but maybe something like that will come along later if need be.
+		# > You can convert all vertices to global, but in this case you won't be able to determine the plane correctly
+		# > in an easy way, for example the vertices on an edge would no longer be along the same coordinate axis,
+		# > and thus you'd have to use advanced formulas.
+It can be done with a trick, but maybe something like
+		# > that will come along later if need be.

 ##### Args: